Quiq/contact-us-boxes/README.md

 ### `order`
 The order you want your contact buttons to appear in (from top to bottom).
 If you don't include a channel in the order it won't show up, even if it's configured.
 This can be used to easily enable or disable platforms.

+Note: This option will only show up if it's on a supported device

 For example
 ```js